Philogicatician/Philogicatician/README.md

 <br>

 - 💞️ I’m looking to collaborate on ...
-  - Building and applying TDA & ACT methods in Julia
+  - Building and applying TDA & ACT methods in Python & Julia
   - Researching fault-tolerant distributed networks (and formal proofs of such systems)
   - Identying disinformation campgains and quantifying their impact on different informational networks (Twitter, Facebook, etc.)